Krampus (film): Plot

-Three days before Christmas, the Engel family—parents Tom and Sarah, daughter Beth, son Max, and Tom's mother, whom the family calls Omi—prepare for the holidays.
-Despite his family's dysfunction, Max still believes in Santa Claus and writes him a letter with Tom's mother's encouragement.
-Sarah's sister Linda brings her family and bulldog Rosie to come visit and stay for the holiday, along with their cantankerous Aunt Dorothy.
-This fuels tension, as Tom hates Linda's husband Howard, and Linda's children Stevie, Jordan and Howie Jr. don't get along with Max or Beth.
+Three days before Christmas, the Engel family—parents Tom and Sarah, daughter Beth, son Max, and Tom's mother, whom the family calls Omi—prepares for the holidays.
+Despite his family's dysfunction, Max still believes in Santa Claus and writes him a letter with Omi's encouragement.
+Sarah's sister, Linda, brings her family and bulldog Rosie to come visit and stay for the holiday, along with their cantankerous Aunt Dorothy.
+This fuels tension, as Tom hates Linda's husband Howard, and Linda's children Stevie, Jordan and Howie Jr., don't get along with Max or Beth.

-When his cousins mockingly read his letter to Santa, Max lashes out, yelling that he hates his family and Christmas.
+When his cousins mockingly read his letter to Santa, Max attacks them and lashes out, yelling that he hates his family and Christmas.
 His father attempts to comfort him by telling him that even though the holidays are chaotic, he should always love his family.
 Despite his father's efforts to cheer him up, Max angrily tears up the letter and tosses it out his bedroom window.
 Later that night, a severe blizzard engulfs the town, causing a power outage.

 The next day, Beth ventures out to check on her boyfriend.
 A large, horned creature chases her.
-She hides beneath a delivery truck, but the creature leaves a jack-in-the-box, which seemingly comes to life and attacks her.
+She hides beneath a delivery truck, but the creature leaves a jack-in-the-box, which seemingly comes to life and kills her.
 When Beth does not return home, Tom and Howard search for her.
 They find her boyfriend's house in ruins.
-Tom narrowly saves Howard from an unseen monster in the snow.
+Tom narrowly saves Howard from The Snow Beast, an unseen monster in the snow.
 They return home and board up the windows.

-That night, living gingerbread men lure Howie Jr. to the chimney, chain him up and kidnap him.
+That night, a living gingerbread man lures Howie Jr. to the chimney, chains him up and kidnaps him.
 The family tries to save him, but are distracted by a fire that burns down their Christmas tree.
-Tom's mother explains that the creature hunting them is Krampus, an ancient demon who punishes those that have lost the Christmas spirit.
+Omi explains that the creature hunting them is Krampus, an ancient demon who punishes those that have lost the Christmas spirit.
 When she was a child, her family lost their spirit due to the hardships of the war in Europe.
 She eventually lost hope and wished for everyone to be taken away, summoning Krampus.
-He and his helpers dragged everyone except her to the Underworld, leaving behind a bell-shaped bauble with his name on it.
+He and his helpers attacked her family’s village and dragged everyone (except her) to the Underworld, leaving behind a bell-shaped bauble with his name on it.